MTProj/Software-Defined-Routing/README.md

 Demonstrates software defined routing using the distance vector protocol to update forwarding tables between routers.

 **NOTE: Controller Program was not written by me.
 This program virtualizes a controller used for SDN routing.
 It sends and receives messages from the routers via a TCP socket communication.

+This program emulates a simple SDN network with N routers.
+It can be run locally on one machine as long as each router ports are different and the local IP is specified.
+Or each router can be run seperatly on different machines.
+The topology files below will build the graph.
+Each router when started will begin listening on the TCP port specified for the controller to send the INIT file.
+Once the INIT file is received the router will update it's distance vector and begin sending routing updates after the specified interval.

+Multiple sockets and the timer is handled using select().

+Routers communicate via UDP port specified in the INIT file.

+Multiple timers is implemented using one timer and the receive time of each Distance Vector update.
+If a router is not updated with a neighbors Distance vector for 3 consecutive update periods then that router will be considered as offline and the forwarding table will be updated this will propagate through the network.

 # Compile
 There is an included makefile which will compile the program